eggmund/ambient-pl/README.md

 ambient-pl -r <folder_here>
 ```

-`-r` is optional, and is for recursively adding music.
+`-r` is optional, and is for searching sub-folders for music.

 ## Supported formats: